jonnonz1/nz-statute-book/acts/public/2008/financial-service-providers-registration-and-dispute-resolution-act-2008.md

   (b) no person is excused from fulfilling an obligation under that section by reason of that appeal or application.
 (2) Subsection (3) overrides subsection (1).
-(3) If the appeal or application is allowed or granted,— (a) the Registrar must ensure that, as soon as is reasonably practicable after the Court’s decision is delivered, any copy of a document taken or retained under section 37 is destroyed; and
+(3) If the appeal or application is allowed or granted,— (a) the Registrar must ensure that, as soon as is reasonably practicable after the court’s decision is delivered, any copy of a document taken or retained under section 37 is destroyed; and
-  (b) no information acquired under section 37 is admissible in evidence in any proceedings unless the Court hearing the proceedings in which it is sought to adduce the evidence is satisfied it was not obtained unfairly.
+  (b) no information acquired under section 37 is admissible in evidence in any proceedings unless the court hearing the proceedings in which it is sought to adduce the evidence is satisfied it was not obtained unfairly.

 ### Subpart 5 — Miscellaneous